 Jesus didn't need the external trappings of position that people might try to confer on Him.
 He never got elected or appointed to anything.
 He held no "position" of any kind.
 Yet, His word was with power (Matthew 7:29, Luke 4:32)

 Since the late 1700s, believers have sung Edward Perronet's song, "All hail the power of Jesus' name."
-In our day, Bill and Gloria Gaither has had us humming along with their song "There's Something About that Name."
+Not long ago, Bill and Gloria Gaither have had us humming along with their song "There's Something About That Name."
 The message of both of those songs is true.
 Jesus did exude power and authority.
 Luke wrote that the first-century Jews were amazed and awed by the power and authority in Jesus' words.

-When people sometime talk of the Spirit of Christ leading us, they refer to a "still, small voice," a phrase picked up from Elijah's life story.
+When people sometimes talk of the Spirit of Christ leading us, they refer to a "still, small voice," a phrase picked up from Elijah's life story.
 Christ didn't have to speak loudly to say powerful things.
-There's nothing bombastic, harsh, or demanding about God's voice even when it exudes authority.
-Real authority.
+There's nothing bombastic, harsh, or demanding about God's voice even when it exudes authority -- teal authority.

 There's something else about this Man that I can't get away from.
 Though He exuded awesome power and authority, He used it as few men of authority have ever tried to do.
 His earthly life was one long story of responding compassionately to human needs.
 Luke tells of Him casting out demons and healing the sick using simply His authority rather than some manipulative capacity or incantation.